interledger/open-payments/README.md

 If the subject of the request is unknown the response must be `404 Not Found`.

+If the client sends a JWT to identify the sending system and this is invalid or rejected by the receiver then the response MUST be `401 Unauthorized`

 #### Payments

 The sender can now begin sending packets to the address and secret provided by